TT159/601-Project2/README.md

 # Completion
 Now we try to complete this function with some simple codes.
 To analyze entity sentiment in a Cloud Storage file, we use Twiiter API and Google NLP API.
+- First, we use Twitter API to collect data and store data in JSON file.
+This part is completed by CollectData.py
+- Then, we use Google NLP API to complete sentiment analysis.
+Read the data file and analyze it.
+This part is completed by NlpApi.py